mosb/robots-www/_includes/index.md

 * Full [academic CV]({{ site.baseurl }}/public/pdf/MAOsborne.pdf).

 I primarily work on Bayesian optimisation, Gaussian processes, Bayesian quadrature and [Probabilistic Numerics,](https://www.probabilistic-numerics.org), with applications within [battery modelling](https://howey.eng.ox.ac.uk/) and tuning [quantum devices.](https://www.natalia-ares.com/) I also work on AI safety and [AI Governance.](https://www.oxfordmartin.ox.ac.uk/ai-governance)

+This is my academic site—you may prefer [maikeosborne.com](https://maikeosborne.com).

+## Name

+My name (which is of German origin) is pronounced "my-KUH", and, in British English, rhymes with "biker".

 I previously published as Michael A. Osborne.